 Introduced in 2015, the Middle School Community Giving Project sends students in Grades 5 to 8 out into the community to make an impact, acquire new skills, achieve personal growth, and learn about the world around them.

 The other important piece to the Community Giving Project is that it affords our boys an opportunity to practice the human qualities of empathy and compassion.
 “As a school, we are continually striving to provide our students with strong ideals set in character education,” says Sabrina D’Angelo, Director of Middle School.

 “Instilling kindness, respect, and empathy has become part of our culture and is a priority in fulfilling the School's mission to develop the complete man - which includes becoming empathetic and caring young individuals,” she says.

-This unique community-service program, led by Randi Berman, Middle School Giving Project Co-ordinator, is now entrenched in the curriculum.
-Six afternoons a year, between September and April, students devote their time in a variety of ways, doing everything from stocking shelves at food banks and making snacks at shelters to cleaning parks and playing bingo with seniors.
+This unique community-service program, led by Randi Berman, Middle School Giving Project Coordinator, is now entrenched in the curriculum.
+Six afternoons a year, between September and May, students devote their time in a variety of ways, doing everything from stocking shelves at food banks and making snacks at shelters to cleaning parks and playing bingo with seniors.

-The program launched with 10 organizations and has since grown to 20.
+The program launched with 10 organizations and has since grown to more than 25.

-The program’s goal to instill an enduring sense of engagement, which will at best spill over for life, or at least carry forward to Upper School when 40 hours of Community Service is a Ministry-mandated pre-requisite for graduation.
-By Upper School, participants in the Giving Project will have visited a significant number of organizations and have a good idea about where they want to go to fulfill their 40 hours.
+The program’s goal is to instill an enduring sense of engagement, which will at best spillover for life, or at least carry forward to Upper School when 40 hours of community service is a Ministry-mandated pre-requisite for graduation.
+By Upper School, participants in the Community Giving Project will have visited a significant number of organizations and have a good idea about where they want to go to fulfill their 40 hours.

 The gains that our boys, and our community as a whole, have made through the Community Giving Project journey have been truly amazing,” says Mrs. D’ Angelo.
 “It has completely exceeded my expectations and vision for this program; our boys are developing into model citizens and this program plays a significant role in this development.”